NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

 Set a default group
 -------------------

-You can use the :func:`cue.assume <cuequivariance.assume>` context manager to fix the group.
+You can use the :func:`cue.assume <cuequivariance.assume>` to set a default group for all the irreps you create.
+This is useful when you are working with a single group and you don't want to specify it every time.

 .. jupyter-execute::